faizahmedfarooqui/go-gin-api-server/README.md

 # Go-Gin API Server

 This project is a simple API server built with [Go](https://golang.org/) using the [Gin Web Framework](https://github.com/gin-gonic/gin).
-The project supports live reloading during development using **Air** and has an integrated migration system.
+The project supports live reloading during development using **Air**, has an integrated migration system and cron scheduling system.

 This readme file provides an overview of the project setup, including prerequisites, installation, development, database migrations, and configuration.
 For more detailed information on the project features, please refer to the [DOCS.md](DOCS.md) file.